-- Get plenty of rest. - Drink extra fluids to replace those lost from fever. - Avoid smoking and ask others not to smoke in the house. - Breathe moist air from a hot shower or from a sink filled with hot water to help clear a stuffy nose. - Anti-influenza drugs or antivirals are available by prescription, but these must be started within 48 hours of the start of your symptoms to work best.
-These will shorten symptoms by about 3 days if given within 12 hours and by about 1.5 days if given within 2 days of the start of symptoms. - Non-prescription cough and cold medications are available for relief of influenza symptoms but these are not recommended for children less than 6 years of age.
+- · Get plenty of rest - Drink extra fluids to replace those lost from fever - Avoid smoking and ask others not to smoke in the house - Breathe moist air from a hot shower or from a sink filled with hot water to help clear a stuffy nose - Anti-influenza drugs or antivirals are available by prescription, but these must be started within 48 hours of the start of your symptoms to work best.
+These will shorten symptoms by about 3 days if given within 12 hours and by about 1.5 days if given within 2 days of the start of symptoms

+Non-prescription cough and cold medications are available for relief of influenza symptoms but are not recommended for children under 6 years old

-Acetaminophen or Tylenol® can be given for fever or soreness.
-ASA or Aspirin® should NOT be given to anyone under 20 years of age due to the risk of Reye Syndrome.
-For more information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.
+Acetaminophen (e.g. Tylenol[®]) or ibuprofen (e.g. Advil[®]) can be given for fever or soreness.
+ASA (e.g. Aspirin[®]) should not be given to anyone under 18 years of age due to the risk of Reye Syndrome.